Musical Alchemy: Charming Disaster and Thomas Little

 The Science History Institute invites you to a magical evening of music and mystery, featuring goth-folk duo Charming Disaster and “modern alchemist” Thomas Little!

-This spooky spectacular will include an ink-making demonstration exploring the alchemy of color and chemical reactions, and a live musical performance of playfully dark original songs inspired by pigments and poisons.
-Bring your curiosity!
+Bring your curiosity to this spooky spectacular that includes an ink-making demonstration exploring the alchemy of color and chemical reactions, and a live musical performance of playfully dark original songs inspired by pigments and poisons.
+Light refreshments will be served.

 Space is limited, so book your seats today!